Observation of Nonlocality Sharing among Three Observers with One Entangled Pair via Optimal Weak Measurement

-{\it Discussion and conclusion.} In conclusion, we have observed double violations of the Bell inequality for the entangled state of a photon pair by using a strength continuous-tunable optimal weak measurement setup.
-Our experimental results verify the nonlocality distribution among multiple observers and shed new light on our understanding of the fascinating properties of nonlocality and quantum measurements.
+In conclusion, we have observed double violations of the CHSH-Bell inequality for the entangled state of photon pairs by using a strength continuous-tunable optimal weak measurement.
+Our experimental results verify the nonlocality distribution among multiple observers and shed new light on our understanding of the fascinating properties of nonlocality and quantum measurement.
 The weak measurement technique used herein can find significant applications in unbounded randomness certification \cite{pironio, curchod} , which is a valuable resource applied from quantum cryptography \cite{hugo, scarani} and quantum gambling \cite{goldenberg, zhang} to quantum simulation \cite{simulation}.
 Here, the $S$ value of the correlation between Alice and Bob2 is determined by the quality factor of Bob1's weak measurement, implying that Bob1 can control the nonlocal correlation of Alice and Bob2 by manipulating the strength of his measurement.
 This result provides tremendous motivation for the further quantum steering research \cite{wiseman, vitus}.

+{\it Note added.} After we have submitted this work we noticed that double Bell inequality violations was also observed using similar method in Ref. \cite{similar} though they did not realize optimal weak measurement.